mguellsegarra/myopic-app-switcher/README.md

 ## Code

-Myopic internally handles `onPause()` and `onResume()` methods in the activity lifecyle in order to insert an overlaying view when the app goes to the background.
+Myopic internally handles `onPause()` and `onResume()`, and other lifecycle methods in the activity in order to insert an overlaying view when the app goes to the background.

 This overlaying view can be an automatic generated blurred image of your current screen or an image that you'll have to specify by passing a drawable id.